cannonlang/Governance/Core/Meetings.md

 The Core Working Group shall hold meetings at least once every month, at a date and time established by the Project Manager.
 The meetings shall be conducted electronically, in such a manner as established by the Project Manager, and shall be conducted according to [Robert's Rules of Order (newly revised)](http://www.rulesonline.com/), or some other rules of order which may be established by the Core Working Group and described by Technical Report.

-An Agenda for the meeting shall be made available to Working Group Members by Project Manager at least 48 hours prior to the meeting.
-A transcription of the results of the meeting shall be made available to Working Group Members within 48 hours following the meeting.
+Meetings shall admit any and all members of the Core Working Group, and may, at the option of the Project Manager, admit others, but all such others shall not posses a vote or be counted towards Quorum or Lack thereof, and any such members may be declined admittence by *simple-majority*.

 Quorum for meetings of Core Working Group shall be 2/3s of its membership.
 No meeting shall be convened, or conduct any business further than adjourning the meeting, or appointing a speaker for solely that purpose, without a quorum present.

 If it is not possible to convene a quorum at a regular meeting where the Project Manager attempts to do so in Good Faith, the meeting shall be considered to have been held, as though the meeting was convened, and immediately adjourned by a quorum.

+An Agenda for the meeting shall be made available to Working Group Members by Project Manager at least 48 hours prior to the meeting.
+A transcription of the results of the meeting shall be made available to Working Group Members within 48 hours following the meeting.

 All papers reviewed and approved during the meeting shall be made available by the Responsible Working Group Chair in the WG-Papers responsitory, this requirement may be waived at the discretion of the Project Manager for papers which change the Governence Rules, or Technical Report papers which are deemend unecessary to publish.
 The transcription from the previous meeting at which a quorum was present shall be voted on to approve during each subsequent meeting, and if approved, shall be made available in the WG-Core-Minutes repository by the Project Manager or a designated substitute.
 The Responsible Working Group Chair for a paper submitted to the Core Working Group shall be either: